quil-lang/quil/rfcs/analog/proposal.md

 #### Delay

 A `DELAY` instruction advances the local clocks of all specified frames by the specified delay amount.
-If the `DELAY` instruction specifies a qubit but no frames, _all frames intersecting this qubit have their clocks advanced_.
+If the `DELAY` instruction specifies a list of qubits with no frame names, _all frames on these qubits have their clocks advanced_.

 #### Fence